Dieppe Raid: Honours and awards

-Three Victoria Crosses were awarded for the operation: one to Captain Patrick Porteous, Royal Regiment of Artillery attached to No. 4 Commando, in the British forces; and two to Canadians – the Reverend John Weir Foote, padre to the Royal Hamilton Light Infantry and Lieutenant Colonel "Cec" Merritt of the South Saskatchewan Regiment.
+Three Victoria Crosses were awarded for the operation: one to Captain Patrick Porteous, Royal Regiment of Artillery attached to No. 4 Commando, in the British forces; and two to Canadians – the Reverend John Weir Foote, padre to the Royal Hamilton Light Infantry and Merritt of the South Saskatchewan Regiment.

 Porteous was severely wounded in the battle but was evacuated at the end of the battle; both Foote and Merritt were captured and became prisoners of war, although in the instance of Foote, he deliberately abandoned his landing craft and chose to be captured so that he could minister to his fellow Canadians who were now POWs.

 Marcel Lambert of the 14th Army Tank Regiment (The Calgary Regiment (Tank)), fought aggressively in the battle and was captured.
 He, along with all the participants in the raid, was awarded a "certificate" from the Government of France.
 In the 1980s the Government of Canada issued to all raid veterans a "volunteer service medal."

 Despite the failure of the operation, Major General Roberts was awarded the Distinguished Service Order.
 Among the enlisted personnel, Private William A. Haggard of the South Saskatchewan Regiment was awarded the Distinguished Conduct Medal, and subsequently, field promoted to lieutenant, for his actions during the raid.

 A Canadian signalman, Sergeant David Lloyd Hart, was awarded the Military Medal for his efforts during the raid.
 Hart maintained what became the sole line of radio communications between the men ashore and the commanders out at sea.
 He is credited with saving the lives of 100 men through his signals work, being able to order their retreat.
 Hart later became the longest-serving officer in the Canadian Armed Forces, serving in active and honorary roles for 81 years.
 He died in March 2019, aged 101.

 U.S. Army Ranger Corporal Frank Koons became the first American soldier in the Second World War to receive a British award for bravery in action, a Military Medal.